 The Kingsport City Water Department continually strives to provide its customers the safest drinking water possible.
 This brochure is a summary of the quality of water provided by the Water Department to its customers last year.
-It is a report reflecting the department's hard work and dedication to deliver safe and reliable drinking water to you.
+It is a report reflecting the department's hard work and dedication to bringing you water that is absolutely safe to drink.